Alan R. Silverman

-Representing clients in the San Diego area with complex family law issues for 20 years
+Representing clients in San Diego County with complex family-law issues

 In 1993, attorneys Alan R. Silverman and Claudia Bravo Silverman established the law firm of Silverman & Silverman, Attorneys at Law.
-Mr. Silverman dedicates his 20 years of experience exclusively to resolving family law issues for clients from the San Diego area, or from out of state or out of the country.
+Mr. Silverman dedicates his 20+ years of experience exclusively to resolving family law issues for clients from San Diego County, out of state or out of country.
 Before earning his law degree, Mr. Silverman enjoyed a rewarding career in psychology and draws upon these skills in his daily legal practice.

 - A challenging written exam